remotomasi/ngrib/README.md

 ```

 To execute the program you need to install wgrib2 for Linux users.
   For Windows users I added wgrib2.exe and needed .dll files.
-Other softwares needed to be installed like *gnuplot*:
+Other softwares needed to be installed like *gnuplot* min. v6.0:
 ```gnuplot
 sudo apt-get install gnuplot
 ```